Oleksandr Usyk: Fighting style and training

-Usyk is known for his "sublime" footwork, his ability to control the pace of a fight, and his high punch output.
+Usyk fights out of a southpaw stance despite being right-handed.
+He is known for his "sublime" footwork, his ability to control the pace of a fight, and his high punch output.
 His mental strength and ring craft have also been praised.
 Former world champion Shannon Briggs noted that Usyk's standard of conditioning "changed the game" in the heavyweight division Briggs stated, "[in the] twelfth round he’s strong as in the first round.
 He’s throwing punches like it’s the first round.
 No one has ever done that in the history of boxing."

 While training for a fight, Usyk spars 15 rounds of three-and-a-half minutes with 20 seconds' rest, facing a new opponent each round, eventually accumulating 250 rounds of sparring in camp.
 To improve stamina and control breathing, he swims laps in the pool for over five hours a session.